Judges reject Alabama’s congressional lines, will draw new districts to increase Black voting power

 MONTGOMERY, Ala.
 (AP) — Federal judges said Tuesday that they will draft new congressional lines for Alabama after lawmakers refused to create a second district where Black voters at least came close to comprising a majority, as suggested by the court.

-The three-judge panel blocked use of the state’s newly drawn congressional map in next year’s elections.
-A special master will be tapped to draw new districts for the state, the judges said.
-Alabama is expected to appeal the decision to the U.S. Supreme Court.
+In blocking the newly drawn congressional map, the three-judge panel wrote that they are “deeply troubled” that Alabama lawmakers flouted their instruction to create a second majority-Black district or something close to it.
+A designated special master will be tapped to draw new districts for the state, the judges ordered.

 “This is a significant step toward equal representation for Black Alabamians,” said former U.S. Attorney General Eric Holder, chairman of the National Democratic Redistricting Committee, which backed one of the court challenges that led to the decision.